Day 1 - Alice Springs to Uluru

 After a stop for lunch and our arrival at the Uluru-Kata Tjuta National Park, we travel to the base of Uluru where your guide will lead you on an interpretive walk, hearing of the Aboriginal law and religion (Tjukurpa).
 Continuing on, we meet our local Aboriginal Guide who will provide a once in a lifetime authentic Indigenous cultural experience sharing stories and passing on traditional methods of painting that plays an important part in the sustainability of Aboriginal Culture.
 Starting with a walk to the cave paintings near Mutitjulu Waterhole, at the base of Uluru, be guided by the Anangu hearing stories of this unique landscape and the connection between the art, culture and connection to the land.
 We conclude at the Cultural Centre, where you may explore the displays and learn of the flora and fauna of this unique area.

-Experience the famous changing colours of Uluru at sunset, away from the crowds, complete with sparkling wine and nibbles.
+Experience the famous changing colours of Uluru at sunset, complete with sparkling wine and nibbles.
 It's a great time to kick back and contemplate the day and the vastness of the desert.
 Afterwards settle in at our remote private camp, complete with our Endless Star dining experience before retiring to your swag under the amazing night sky or your comfortable safari tent complete with beds.

 After dinner this evening, you may choose to view the Field of Light art installation (optional and additional expense).